-Representative Michael Turner created the “Fostering Stable Housing Opportunities Act” as a direct result of meeting with Ohio foster care youth during our annual Three Days on the Hill trips to DC.
+2.)
+Representative Michael Turner created the “Fostering Stable Housing Opportunities Act” as a direct result of meeting with Ohio foster care youth and alumni.
+This one pager summarizes the bill.

 3.)
 Ohio foster youth wrote a national petition to support FSHO, and the petition received over 55,000 signatures.